Accessibility in education helps create better opportunities for learners

 There are countless examples of blazing talents that left their mark on the world even though diagnosed with a learning disability or displaying the characteristics of one.

 One potent example is Albert Einstein.
-Despite the insights that his world-changing intellect brought to light, some have suggested it is highly probably he had a learning disability.
+Despite the insights that his world-changing intellect brought to light, some have suggested it is highly probable he had a learning disability.
 This is thought to have been the case with Isaac Newton too, one of the Western civilization’s greatest minds.
 More researchers are also lending credence to the notion that Vincent van Gogh, a master of kinetic color, was himself color blind.

 But this is all hindsight.
 How many unique talents are being disserviced by inadequate resources or inaccessible tools today?
 How many opportunities to simply lead a better quality of life are left untaken?How many talents are being failed by inadequate resources or inaccessible tools?
 Click To Tweet